ThinkGeo/ThinkGeoCloudVectorMapsSample-ForWpf12/README.md

 ### Description

-This sample demonstrates how to use ThinkGeo Cloud Vector Tiles in your desktp (wpf) applications, check out [this sample](https://github.com/ThinkGeo/ThinkGeoOfflineMapsViewerAndExtractor-ForWpf12) to see how to get the ThinkGeo offline map.
+This sample demonstrates how to use ThinkGeo Cloud Vector Tiles in your desktp (wpf) applications, check out [this sample](https://github.com/ThinkGeo/ThinkGeoOfflineMapsViewerAndExtractor-ForWpf12) to see how to render the ThinkGeo offline map.

 This sample supports 3 built-in default map styles as well as custom ones.
 Check out [ThinkGeo StyleJSON](https://wiki.thinkgeo.com/wiki/thinkgeo_stylejson) to get an idea how to create a custom style.